RegionRiders/RegionRiders/README.md

 ---

-## License 📄
+## License

-License text will be added with the first public release once the core feature set stabilizes.
+This project is licensed under the PolyForm Noncommercial License 1.0.0 - see the [LICENSE](LICENSE) file for details.